Team Canada’s Most Iconic Hockey Jerseys

-The jersey that Team Canada women’s and men’s hockey teams will be wearing in PyeongChang 2018 will be revealed tomorrow.
+The jersey that Team Canada women’s and men’s hockey teams will be wearing in PyeongChang 2018 has been revealed.

-The hockey jersey is a popular piece every Winter Olympic Games, so we wanted to take a look back at the most iconic jerseys worn by Team Canada.
+The hockey jersey is a popular piece every Olympic Winter Games, so we wanted to take a look back at the most iconic jerseys worn by Team Canada.

 The OG